 A. That’s one of the most common clues you would call-that you see-somebody with their head down, and like their shoulders are slouched forward, and they won’t look at you.
 They’re hiding-hiding the truth.
 (3)

-Escalon testified that appellant began to “open up” with him after about 20 minutes of questioning.
+Escalon testified that Melissa Lucio began to “open up” with him after about 20 minutes of questioning.
 Appellant’s recorded statement reflects that she told Escalon that she, and only she, had been “spanking” or “hitting” Mariah since sometime in December 2006.
 Appellant stated that Alvarez never “hit” or “spanked” Mariah and that Alvarez was unaware of most of the bruises on Mariah’s body.
-Appellant also stated that none of the other children “beat” Mariah and that no one except appellant “beat” Mariah.
+Melissa Lucio also stated that none of the other children “beat” Mariah and that no one except appellant “beat” Mariah.
 Appellant also stated that Mariah had been in her care for at least the previous three days.
 The jury also saw appellant on the videotape demonstrate with a doll how she abused and “spanked” Mariah.

 Q. [STATE]: If the child suffers the type of brain injury that you’ve identified on this exhibit, would this child be able to sit up, eat Cocoa Crisps, and things of that nature?